schoeberl/librelane/docs/source/usage/lvs/index.md

-# Resolving LVS Mismatches in OpenLane
+# Resolving LVS Mismatches in LibreLane

 This guide aims to document a number of common {term}`LVS` mismatches, their possible causes, and how to resolve them.